 33 And with many such parables He spoke the word to them as they were able to hear it.

-There are deep things about God, His kingdom, and His plans and purposes for your life that you may never get to know or understand in the public or while among the multitudes, but only when you are alone with God, in your closet or solitary place.
+There are deep things about God, His kingdom, and His plans and purposes for your life that you may never get to know or understand in public or while among the multitudes, but only when you are alone with God, in your closet, or solitary place.

-Like Jacob, there are some deep longings, wounds, hurts, inner struggles or anguishes that you may not feel too comfortable or may even be ashamed to expose for God to heal while you are in the company of other believers.
-This is why you must always set aside a time for a personal and deep communion with God.
+Like Jacob, there are some deep longings, wounds, hurts, inner struggles, or anguishes that you may not feel too comfortable or may even be ashamed to expose for God to heal while you are in the company of other believers.
+This is why you must always set aside time for personal and deep communion with God.

-Beloved, it is very good, beneficial and rewarding for you to cultivate the habit of making time out of your daily busy schedule to be alone with God daily to worship God, to behold God’s beauty, to inquire from God’s mouth, to meditate upon God’s Word, and to share freely your deepest thoughts and emotions with God.
+Beloved, it is very good, beneficial, and rewarding for you to cultivate the habit of taking time out of your busy daily schedule to be alone with God daily to worship God, to behold God’s beauty, to inquire from God’s mouth, to meditate upon God’s Word, and to share your deepest thoughts and emotions freely with God.

 Moses might have died as an insignificant shepherd if not that he turned aside from his flocks to focus on God and spend time alone with God (Exo.
 3:1-10).